ahmedelmetwally74/AutoML-in-Federated-Learning-Context/README.md

 ## Getting Started

 ### Installation
-Install the required dependencies by running the following: pip install -r requirements.txt

-This will install all the necessary packages specified in the `requirements.txt` file.
+Install the required dependencies by running the following: `pip install -r requirements.txt` This will install all the necessary packages specified in the `requirements.txt` file.

 ### Running the Process
-Generate the final CSV output after meta-feature extraction and aggregation: run "automate_process.py"
+Generate the final CSV output after meta-feature extraction and aggregation: run `automate_process.py`

 ## Modules Description